olivierfriard/boris_docs/index.rst

    operation right-clicking on the BORIS icon and then clicking **Open** in the following two dialog boxes.

+.. warning:: On Microsoft-Windows, launching can be stopped by a **Security warning**: *The publisher can not be verified.
+ARe you sure you want to run this software?*  Click the **Run** button to launch BORIS.

+The first time you will launch BORIS, BORIS will ask you to automatically check for new version.
+Internet access is required for this feature.

 Create a new project with BORIS